rubys/showcase/README.md

-In between updates to [Agile Web Development with Rails 7](https://pragprog.com/titles/rails7/agile-web-development-with-rails-7/), I keep my Rails skills shap by developing small applications.
+In between updates to [Agile Web Development with Rails 7](https://pragprog.com/titles/rails7/agile-web-development-with-rails-7/), I keep my Rails skills sharp by developing small applications.

 I also take ballroom dance lessons with my wife, and we have competed nationally and at smaller local competitions.
 Nationally, there is commercial